-In order to call the function with an input you can use the inputs dictionary attribute.
-In order to pass a simple parameter, use the params dictionary attribute.
+To call the function with an input you can use the inputs dictionary attribute.
+To pass a simple parameter, use the params dictionary attribute.
 The input value is the specific item uri (per data store schema) as explained in Shared data stores.